 By far the best way of getting a good night’s rest is to sleep in a favourable direction and I have seen many life’s transformed from just realigning the bed.

-My site has the formula that helps you find your best direction for either prosperity, sleep, health family harmony or long life.
+My Feng Shui site has the formula that helps you find your best direction for either prosperity, sleep, health family harmony or long life.
 You can also add favourable colours and our site tells you how to do this too.’

-For your bedroom walls and art, use soothing colours such as ‘skin colours’ – these vary from pale white to rich chocolate brown.
+For your bedroom walls and art, use soothing natural colours such as ‘skin colours’ – these vary from pale white to rich chocolate brown.

-In Feng Shui, when a practitioner refers to a colour chart, they generally are referring to the colours associated with each life area of the pakua.
-In addition to the specific life areas and colours, each of the nine sections of the pakua also has a corresponding element and direction.
+In Feng Shui, when a practitioner refers to a colour chart, they generally are referring to the colours associated with each life area of the Bagua, or Pakua.
+In addition to the specific life areas and colours, each of the nine sections of the Pakua also has a corresponding element and direction.